canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 Duration: 3:00

 positive
-: Lost or starting from here?
+: *Lost or starting from here?*
-Check or download [here][here4] to see what your current directory should look like.
+This [snapshot][step6] shows what your directory should look like at this point.

 ### Defining commands